NateEag/next-vcs/readme.md

 actually want - if you know someone left for the day and just locked things by accident, you can leave a sticky note on their desk and ignore the lock.
-Note that gitolite has implemented this (though not quite how I would do it, but refusing pushes for locked files is a good idea): http://gitolite.com/gitolite/locking.html
+Note that gitolite has implemented this (though not quite how I would do it, but refusing pushes for locked files is a good idea - would be nice to notify people about new locks on fetches, too): http://gitolite.com/gitolite/locking.html